Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 Reward Earning: 5x points on travel booked through the Chase travel portal, 3x points on dining, takeaway/delivery, select streaming services, and online grocery delivery, 2x points on all travel (e.g., flights, trains, hotels, etc.), and 1x points on everything else

-Other Benefits: $50 annual hotel credit, complimentary DoorDash DashPass, extra 10% points on each card anniversary
+Other Benefits: $50 annual hotel credit, complimentary DoorDash DashPass, extra 10% point bonus on each card anniversary

 As you can see, the Chase Sapphire Preferred is built around giving you rewards on your dining and travel.
-The addition of the $50 hotel credit makes the effective annual fee only $45 (assuming you use it)—if you then spend at least $5000 a year on dining, food delivery, and travel, you’re almost guaranteed to get a net positive value out of holding the card.
+The addition of the $50 hotel credit makes the effective annual fee only $45—if you then spend $15,000 a year on dining, food delivery, and travel (combined), you’re already guaranteed to get a net positive value out of holding the card.

-While I’m not personally a fan of booking through travel portals, the additional 1.25x value you get for your points when redeeming through the portal can go a long way with any expensive point redemptions.
-Even with our hesitation, we always recommend checking the portal prices before booking any flights or hotel stays.
+While we do not recommend booking reward trips through travel portals, the additional 1.25x value you get for your points when redeeming through the Chase Travel Portal can go a long way with any expensive point redemptions.
+We always recommend checking the portal prices before booking any flights or hotel stays, even if it is rarely how we book our reward redemptions.

-However, the biggest benefit of having a Chase travel card is the exclusive travel partners you gain access to—particularly, United, Southwest, and most notably, Hyatt.
+However, the biggest benefit of having a Chase travel card is the valuable travel partners you gain access to—particularly, United, Southwest, and most notably, Hyatt.

 Luckily, Chase also has a variety of other partners as well—see below for the full list of Chase travel transfer partners: